25 artists you need to watch in 2019

-It’s no secret that Berlin is one of Europe’s most creative hubs when it comes to electronic music, as such the German capital is often where a lot of artists flock to when in need of a injection of energy into their career.
+It’s no secret that Berlin is one of Europe’s most creative hubs when it comes to electronic music, as such the German capital is often where a lot of artists flock to when in need of an injection of energy into their career.
 New York-born, Berlin-residing P. Leone is one artist who did just that and since his move to Germany, he’s been releasing a slew of super-original, wholly-danceable bangers and that’s with a little help from Spencer Parker.
 The London-born producer and selector also made the move to Berlin and after the pair got introduced through Caiazzo, they hit it off and the rest is history.

 Think of his sound as hard-hitting techno that lets the sunshine in through the curtains; It always bangs but there’s a lightness and element of fun to his productions.
 He's released three amazing EPs via Parker’s Work Them Records, including the certified dancefloor stormer, ‘El Dorado’ and last year he made his way to Rekids for two more releases.
-He’s been bubbling for a few years but 2018 has set him up for a blinding 2019 and we’re going to be there for all of it.
+He’s been bubbling for a few years but 2018 has set him up for a blinding year and firmly established him as an artist to watch in 2019.
 Funster

 Honestly, there might be nobody else on this list that's had a bigger breakthrough year than Roza Terenzi aka Katie Campbell.
 It's been fantastic witnessing the Perth native's meteoric rise this year as she's gone from Melbourne scene figurehead to one of the most exciting producers and DJs across the world.
 It began with the release of her debut EP on Good Company at the end of 2017, and has only picked up steam from there as a mix of flexing techno and electro jams with lashings of acid have come to define her forward-thinking sound.